owncloud-archive/documentation/admin_manual/maintenance/restore.rst

 #.
 The data folder
 #.
 The database

+.. note:: You must have both the database and data directory.
+You cannot complete restoration unless you have both of these.

 When you have completed your restoration, see the ``Setting Strong Directory Permissions`` section of :doc:`../installation/installation_wizard`.

 Restore Folders